 I use this method at work, often finding that it works pretty well.

-Given the recent chatter about a labor shortage and upward pressure on wages, I have been interested in forecasting wage inflation via the Employment Cost Index year-over-year.
+Given the recent chatter about a labor shortage and upward pressure on wages, I have been interested in forecasting wage inflation via the Employment Cost Index (Wages & Salaries) year-over-year.

 I conduct a pseudo-out-of-sample experiment over the last 20 quarters.
 For each quarter, I fit a factor-augmented VAR (OLS) and factor-augmented MRF, then forecast ECI one-quarter ahead.

 OLS Mean Absolute Error = 0.12